-One fitness trend that never goes away, walking is still hugely popular among women -- and a great way to revamp your bone health.
-A study of nurses found that walking four hours a week gave them a 41% lower risk of hip fractures, compared to walking less than an hour a week.
+This classic workout is great way to boost your bone health.
+A study of nurses found that walking 4hours a week gave them a 41% lower risk of hip fractures, compared to walking less than an hour a week.
 Brisk walking is best, but you can adapt your speed to your current fitness level.
 Walking is free, and you can do it anywhere, anytime, even when you're traveling.

-Maybe you've always thought golf was for old folks -- people who could no longer do "real" sports.
-Think again.
 Shouldering that golf bag around 18 holes, and swinging the big clubs to drive the ball long, adds up to a lot of upper-body work.
 And all that walking, and chasing balls lost in the rough, means plenty of work for your hips and spine.

-Golf gives "weight-bearing exercise" a whole new name.
+You'll get out in nature and get low-impact weight bearing activity on your next hike.
 The work of weight-bearing -- and the impact as your feet hit the ground -- can increase bone density, especially in your hips.
-It's just like walking, and then some.
-You'll get even more impact on those bones if you're going uphill or downhill, and that can improve bone health even more.
-More impact on your feet and legs translates into more bone density, says the surgeon general.
+You'll get even more impact on those bones if you're going uphill or downhill.
+More impact on your feet and legs translates into more bone density.

 7. Racquet Sports

-Tennis, squash, and paddle tennis can rally your bone density.
-You're stressing your racquet arm, wrist, and shoulder every time you hit the ball, and working your hips and spine with all that running around -- and chasing down wild balls.
+Pickleball, tennis, squash, and paddle tennis can rally your bone density.
+You're stressing your racquet arm, wrist, and shoulder every time you hit the ball, and working your hips and spine with all that running around.

-If you're going for racquet sports, go for singles.
-You'll get a lot more from your workout in terms of bone health, since you'll be running around more.
+If you play singles, you'll get a lot more from your workout in terms of bone health, since you'll be running around more.

-Lifting weights, using the weight machines at your health club, or doing calisthenics, are forms of strength or resistance training.
-You're working against some form of resistance -- whether it's a set of "free" weights, your own body weight, or weight machines -- to stress a sequence of muscles and bones.
-Strength training at least twice a week, says the surgeon general, is needed to stimulate bone growth.
+Lifting weights, using the weight machines at your health club, or doing calisthenics with a resistance band or your own body weight are forms of strength or resistance training.
+You're working against some form of resistance to stress a sequence of muscles and bones.
+Strength train at least twice a week to stimulate bone growth.